Phat32/PhatBot-Docs/docs/pages/discord/giveaway.rst

 What are Giveaways?
 -------------------

-PhatBot was initially built to handle giveways for the Steam Curator group Just Good PC Games (https://justgoocpgames.com).
+PhatBot was initially built to handle giveways for the Steam Curator group `Just Good PC Games`__.
 We had been given many keys to giveaway but didn't have a system in place to run it.
 I didn't want to manage spreadsheets, so a bot was the answer!

 How do Giveaways work in PhatBot?
 ---------------------------------